Income Protection Help – for limited company directors

 Is executive income protection tax-efficient?

-Yes.
-Premiums paid by your company are normally an allowable business expense, so they reduce your corporation tax bill.
-You won’t personally pay income tax or National Insurance on them.
+In many cases, yes.
+Premiums paid by your company are usually treated as a business expense, which can reduce your corporation tax bill.
+You won’t normally pay income tax or National Insurance on the premiums.
 Learn more in our guide to income protection tax rules for directors.

 How are payouts taxed?